Introduction to pysheds#

 np.unique(flowdir)

-plt.imshow(flowdir, extent=grid.extent, cmap="cividis")
+plt.imshow(flowdir, extent=grid.extent, cmap="cividis");

 Computing flow accumulation#

 The accumulated flow is the number of upstream cells that contribute flow to each cell in the DEM grid.
 The result of this calculation is a grid where each cell’s value represents the count of all cells that flow into it, directly or indirectly.
 In essence, it gives you an idea of the potential water volume that would pass through each point if each cell contributed a unit amount of water.
-The flow accumulation process takes the flow direction grid as input and works by tracking the flow from each cell to its downslope neighbors.
-It aggregates the number of cells flowing into each downslope cell, essentially “accumulating” the flow as it moves through the drainage network.
-Hence, as you move downstream, the number increases, and the other way around for upstream.
+Of course, in reality, the actual water flow measured for each cell would be used instead of just counting cells.

 acc = grid.accumulation(flowdir)